Flow Cytometry Equipment

 For detailed information about our cell sorters and cytometers, please download the Instrument Optical Configuration PDF.

-There are two Cytek Aurora spectral analyzers in the flow lab, named Aurora A (located in the main Flow Lab, ARC 1207) and Aurora B (located in CTRB 10107).
-Both instruments have five lasers (355 nm, 405 nm, 488 nm, 561 nm, 640 nm), three light scattering channels, 64 fluorescence channels, and are equipped with a sensor for measuring in real time the sample flow rate.
-At this time only Aurora A has capability of loading samples from standard 96 well plates.
+There are three Cytek Aurora spectral analyzers in the flow lab, named Aurora A , Aurora B and Aurora D. All three instruments have five lasers (355 nm, 405 nm, 488 nm, 561 nm, 640 nm), three light scattering channels, 64 fluorescence channels and are equipped with sensor for measuring in real time the sample flow rate.
+They also have capability of loading samples from standard 96 well plates or from a rack that can hold 48 FACS tube .
 These cytometers are the most powerful analyzers in our lab and they can be used for detecting over 40 fluorochromes in one sample.

-Aurora CS is a spectral sorter with a configuration identical to the Aurora analyzers: five lasers (355 nm, 405 nm, 488 nm, 561 nm, 640 nm), three light scattering channels, 64 fluorescence channels.
-It is a very versatile sorter that can be used for simple sorts as well as for sorting populations in complex panels using 100 μm or 70 μm nozzles.
-Up to six populations can be sorted in Eppendorf tubes and it has capability of depositing single cells or multiple cells in 96 well plates.
+We have two spectral cell sorters in the Flow lab: Aurora CS-1 and Aurora CS-2.
+They have the same optical configuration as the Aurora analyzers: five lasers (355 nm, 405 nm, 488 nm, 561 nm, 640 nm), three light scattering channels, 64 fluorescence channels with the same set of optical filters.
+The Aurora CS are versatile sorters that can be used for simple sorts as well as for sorting populations in very complex polychromatic panels.
+They can be set up with 100 μm or 70 μm nozzles and up to six populations can be sorted at once.
+Both Aurora CS sorters can deposit cells in multi-well plates.

 It can be set up with two FOCAs (Fluidics and Optics Core Assemblies): 250 μm and 1,000 μm and it is equipped with two lasers and three fluorescence detectors.